Main page I Packages I Help I Forum

 for PCs of the 1980-2000 era

 SvarDOS is an open-source project that is meant to integrate the best out of the currently available DOS tools, drivers and games.
-DOS development has been abandoned by commercial players a very long time ago, mostly during early nineties.
-Nowadays, it survives solely through the efforts of hobbyists and retro-enthusiasts, but this is a highly sparse and unorganized ecosystem.
-SvarDOS aims to collect available DOS software, package it and make it easy to find and install applications using a network-enabled package manager (like apt-get, but for DOS and able to run even on a 8086 PC).
+DOS development has been abandoned by commercial players a long time ago, mostly during early nineties.
+Nowadays it survives solely through the efforts of hobbyists and retro-enthusiasts, but this is a highly sparse and unorganized ecosystem.
+SvarDOS aims to collect available DOS software and make it easy to find and install applications using a network-enabled package manager (like apt-get, but for DOS and able to run on a 8086 PC).

 Once installed, SvarDOS is a minimalistic DOS system that offers only a DOS kernel, a command interpreter and the most basic tools for system administration.
 It is then up to the user to install additional packages.
 Care is taken so SvarDOS remains 8086-compatible, at least in its most basic (core) configuration.

-SvarDOS files are published under the terms of the MIT license.
-This applies only to SvarDOS-specific files, though - the packages supplied with SvarDOS may be subject to different licenses (GPL, BSD, Public Domain, Freeware...).
+SvarDOS is published under the terms of the MIT license.
+This applies only to SvarDOS-specific files, though - the auxilliary packages supplied with SvarDOS may be subject to different licenses (GPL, BSD, Public Domain, Freeware...).

 The system can be set up in a wide selection of languages: English, German, French, Polish, Russian, Italian and more.

-SvarDOS is a "rolling" release, meaning that it doesn't follow the concept of "versions".
+SvarDOS is a rolling release, meaning that it does not adhere to the concept of "versions".
 Once the system is installed, its packages can be kept up-to-date using the SvarDOS online update tools (pkg & pkgnet).

 Need to get in touch?
 Wish to submit some packages, translate SvarDOS to your language, or otherwise contribute?
 Or maybe you'd like some information about SvarDOS?
 Come visit the SvarDOS community forum.
-You may also wish to take a look at the project's ticket list.
+You may also wish to take a look at the project's bug tracker.